Policy on Ball Games

 - Where nuisance is caused by council tenants, members or their family or visitors by the playing of ball games action can be taken through the tenancy agreement.
 In serious and persistent cases that could include action to seek possession through the courts.

-- The Council will only prosecute offences where there is adequate evidence to prove the offence and it is in the public interest to do so.
+- The council will only prosecute offences where there is adequate evidence to prove the offence and its in the public interest to do so.
 In general terms the likely sentences and deterrent effect of prosecutions under byelaws do not warrant prosecutions, particularly where children and young people are involved.

-- Kettering Borough Council will encourage and promote the playing of ball games in a responsible manner upon its land in places where no nuisance or inconvenience is caused to other members of the public on the land, or to adjacent landowners.
+- The council will encourage and promote the playing of ball games in a responsible manner upon its land in places where no nuisance or inconvenience is caused to other members of the public on the land, or to adjacent landowners.

-- Where Kettering Borough Council officers receive reports of persons regularly playing ball games in an anti-social manner on it land it will encourage the complainant to report the matter to the Police of anti-social behaviour for appropriate action by the Anti-Social Behaviour Unit.
+- Where the council officers receive reports of persons regularly playing ball games in an anti-social manner on it land it will encourage the complainant to report the matter to the Police of anti-social behaviour for appropriate action by the Anti-Social Behaviour Unit.

 - Where appropriate, and subject to the provision of appropriate finance, appropriate landscaping may be carried out on land subject to this policy to prevent or limit the playing of inappropriate ball games.